Toronto Region Groupworkers' Network (TRGN)

 Submit your Symposium Poster Presentation Proposal by March 15th.
 Click here to learn more.

 Coming in July!
 Group Work Camp in Wisconsin, USA.

 Call for Papers: Groupwork invites you to submit papers that critically address the use of groupwork in all aspects of working with people who have experirenced political oppression.
 To learn moreGroupwork with people who have experienced political oppression, learn more here.
 Deadline January 1, 2018.

 2017 Groupwork Student Essay Competition - Whiting and Birch are happy to announce the third Groupwork Essay Prize of $100.00.
 Student groupworkers are invited to submit an essay or paper on any aspect of their practice of groupwork.
 Any student on a first degree or masters program, or those who have graduated in 2016, may submit an essay or paper (maximum 5,000 words) for the prize.

 Free Access to newest Groupwork article!
-Click here to read, "Stories of change in a Québec group for men who have perpetrated violence against a partner," by current IASWG members.
+Click here to read, "From lessons to sessions: How does second language teaching experience translate to psychoeducational group facilitation?," by current IASWG members.